mittalshivam2709/Doctor-Assist/README.md

     / Login page.
     /signup : Signup Page.
     /passwordreset : To reset password
-    /forgotpassword : Opens after clicking on link sent on Email to change password /home: Dashboard for doctors.
+    /forgotpassword : To enter Email to reset password after forgetting the real one /forgotresetpassword : Opens after clicking on link sent on Email to reset password /home: Dashboard for doctors.
     /emt-dummy-2: Chat interface for dummy EMT.